SI 2020 Economic Growth

 The Aggregate Importance of Intermediate Input Substitutability (slides)

-Discussant: Ezra Oberfield, Princeton University and NBER
+Discussant: Ezra Oberfield, Cornell University and NBER

 12:45 pm